damikun/trouble-training/Doc/Logging.md

 ### Move configuration to `appSettings.json`

-- It is possible to move part or entire logging configuration to `appSettings.json`.
-You need to understand that equal settings gets override one bt each other depending on call order.
+- It is possible to move some or all of the logging configuration to the `appSettings.json` file.
+You must be aware that the same settings will overwrite each other depending on the calling order.

+> &#10240;
 > **Info**: Be carefull of duplicit definition as `WriteTo.Console` in code and in `appSettings` the logs will be written to console twice.
 Keep only one way to define output!
+> &#10240;

 ```c#
 // ConfigureLogging(...)